Jonathan D. Schiller: Awards and honors

 Schiller received the John Jay Award in 2006 from Columbia College and the Alexander Hamilton Medal in 2012.

 In 2017, Schiller was named to the inaugural class of "Legends of Ivy Basketball" for achievements and contributions to the Ivy League's basketball program.
 In 2020, Columbia dedicated the basketball court in Levien Gymnasium in his honor.

 Personal life and family

 Schiller's first wife was Margaret Irwin Miller, daughter of J. Irwin Miller and granddaughter of Hugh Thomas Miller.
 They had three sons, Zachary Sweeney 'Zack' Schiller, Joshua Irwin 'Josh' Schiller, and Aaron Irwin Schiller, all of whom are alumni of Columbia University (graduates of either Columbia College or Columbia Law School).

-Zack is a film producer whose production credits included the Escape Plan series, Midnight Sun, The Babysitter, and Countdown; In 2012, David Boies of Boies Schiller Flexner LLP and Zack Schiller co-founded Boies/Schiller Film Group later Boies Schiller Entertainment.

-Josh is a partner at his father's firm, and is married to Melissa Siebel Schiller, sister of Jennifer Siebel Newsom, the wife of California governor Gavin Newsom.